Featured activities in Pensacola Beach-NavarreSee All

 Dining & Nightlife

-A coastal atmosphere and southern hospitality makes dining and nightlife in Pensacola Beach and Navarre and pleasurable occasion.
-In the beach communities of Pensacola Beach and Navarre Beach discover both limited seating, and high-volume seafood restaurants with stellar views of the Gulf of Mexico.
+Coastal atmosphere and southern hospitality make dining and nightlife in Pensacola Beach and Navarre a pleasurable occasion.
+In the communities of Pensacola Beach and Navarre Beach discover seafood restaurants with stellar views of the Gulf of Mexico.
 It is also easy to find familiar chain restaurants, as well as food trucks, which continue to grow in popularity in resort towns of the Florida panhandle.

 Hit Navarre Beach for multiple watering holes including "Juana's Pagodas", a massive restaurant/bar/night club located directly on the beach.
 Enjoy live entertainment while dancing on the sand covered floors, relaxing on the deck, or lounging on one of the many beach chairs laid along the shoreline.